Ryota-Onuma/term-tasks/README.md

 # Term Tasks - manage your tasks from your terminal app

 ## What is Term Tasks ?
-`Term Tasks` is an app that works from your terminal app, made by @Ryota-Onuma.
+`Term Tasks` is an app that works from your terminal app, made by [@Ryota-Onuma](https://github.com/Ryota-Onuma).
 You can create, list, edit, and delete your tasks with easy ways.

 ※ Some of the features, such as delete tasks, remind and attach tags are unavailable.
 Those convenients will be introduced to this app in the future.

-## Used technoliges for development
+## Used technoloiges for development
 - [Go](https://go.dev/)
 - [sqlc](https://sqlc.dev/)
 - [SQLite](https://www.sqlite.org/index.html)